ofiwg/libfabric/man/fi_tagged.3.md

   FI_CLAIM in order to discard a message previously claimed using an FI_PEEK + FI_CLAIM request.

-  This flag also applies to endpoints configured for FI_BUFFERED_RECV or FI_VARIABLE_MSG.
+  This flag also applies to endpoints configured for FI_BUFFERED_RECV.
   When set, it indicates that the provider should free a buffered messages.
 See Buffered Tagged Receives section for details.

   If this flag is set, the input buffer(s) and length parameters are ignored.